wgoode3/Lectures/Python/welcome-email.md

 ```
 pip -V
 ```
-It will tell you the version of pip you have installed, the current version is 9.0.1
+It will tell you the version of pip you have installed.

 <hr>